Robert A. Little: World War I

 Despite Little's prowess in combat, as an aviator he was ordinary at best, making several crash-landings.
 What gave him his edge as a fighter pilot was his keen eye, excellent marksmanship, and willingness to single-handedly take on entire enemy formations and close in on his prey—down to twenty-five yards on occasion—before opening fire.
 Fellow No. 8 Squadron member Reggie Soar recalled, "Although not a polished pilot, he was one of the most aggressive ... an outstanding shot with both revolver and rifle ..."; ace Robert Comptson described Little as "not so much a leader as a brilliant lone hand ...
 Small in stature, with face set grimly, he seemed the epitome of deadliness".
 His squadron nicknamed him "Rikki", after the mongoose "Rikki-Tikki-Tavi", which outstrikes cobras in the story of the same name by Rudyard Kipling.
-Many who knew him saw a sensitive side, Soar noting that as well as being skilful with guns, Little was "also a collector of wild flowers", and his wife contending that his appearance in photographs belied his sense of humour.
+Soar noted that as well as being skilful with guns, Little was "also a collector of wild flowers".
+His wife contended that his appearance in photographs belied his sense of humour.
 Squadron commander Raymond Collishaw, who would finish the war as the RNAS' top-scoring ace, summed up Little as "an outstanding character, bold, aggressive and courageous, yet he was gentle and kindly.
 A resolute and brave man."

 Following a period of rest in England, Little turned down a desk assignment and volunteered to return to action on the Western Front, joining Lieutenant Colonel Collishaw's No. 3 Squadron RNAS in March 1918.
 The unit evolved into No. 203 Squadron of the new Royal Air Force on 1 April, formed after the merger of the RNAS and the Royal Flying Corps.
 Now ranked captain, and again flying Sopwith Camels, Little gained a further nine successes, beginning with a Fokker Triplane on 1 April, and concluding with two kills in one day on 22 May, an Albatros and a DFW.
 During this stretch of victories, on 21 April 1918, he was brought down unharmed by Friedrich Ehmann.